Skip Navigation

 You’re in.
 So, what’s next?

-Your place at UConn is secured by completing your Reply Form found in your applicant portal and submitting the $400 non-refundable enrollment fee within two weeks of the date marked on your acceptance letter.
+Your place at UConn is secured by completing your Reply Form found in yourย applicant portalย and paying the non-refundable enrollment fee within two weeks of the date marked on your acceptance letter.
 Your enrollment fee confirms your commitment to attend the University of Connecticut and is applied toward your orientation session.
 Your enrollment fee is not applied directly to your tuition.

 Review and/or Accept Your Financial Aid Offer